Brigade Management Team

 Additionally, I am a Deputy Group Officer for the Casey Group of Fire Brigades which involves preparation of crews and teams for long-distance deployments and assisting brigades within the group where required.

 Hi I’m Dot and I joined the Pearcedale Fire Brigade on 30/11/1981.
 Since then I have participated in most aspects of the brigade, including bush fires, house fires, motor vehicle accidents and some others like a bird rescued from a tree (poor thing had got fishing line wrapped around its leg and a twig and so it was stuck).

 I have attended competitions, been a junior leader, a member of the Support Group (auxiliary), assisted both Casey Group of Fire Brigades and Westernport Group as a radio operator, and for the last 19 years I have been the Brigade Secretary.

 Hi, I’m Tim Ahchow.
-I’ve been a member of the CFA for 40 years this year.
-I transferred to Pearcedale in 1991 making it 26 years here.
+I’ve been a member of the CFA for over 40 years.
+I transferred to Pearcedale in 1991 making it 27 years here.